sfc-gh-boconnor/government_hackathon/README.md

 ```

-For the calculator, I have decided that all policies will be based around citizens who are not working, and live in households where everyone else is not working.
+For the calculator, I have decided that all policies will be based around citizens who are **not working**, and live in households where everyone else is **not working**.

 lets start of by creating a dataset based on people who are not working
+- copy and paste the following into a new **python** cell

 ```python